Women in government: Financing

-A sex-responsive budget may also work to address issues of unpaid care work and caring labor gaps.
+A gender-responsive budget may also work to address issues of unpaid care work and caring labor gaps.

-In the last decades several countries have tied state funding of political parties to compliance with gender quotas, known as gender-targeted public funding.
+In the last several decades, a number of countries have tied state funding of political parties to compliance with gender quotas, known as gender-targeted public funding.
 The idea is to use state funding to incentivize political parties to increase gender diversity on their ballot by either giving a fine or give extra resources to parties depending on whether they satisfy a fixed gender balance goal.
 A 2021 study published in American Political Science Review found that this type of state-driven gendered electoral financing is likely to lead to success when combined with either proportional representation of a 15% minimum of women MPs.